Zahidul-Islam/bain-provider-api/README.md

 There is a module for data sync process.
 It is a command line tool that download the providers information from csv url ```(DATA_URL)```.
 It then parse the csv into Json and save it into MongoDB.
 You will find more detail about how to use it later in this document.

 The main reason for choosing Node.js is its no-blocking nature.
-Node can server large number of request without blocking the main thread.
-Express is one of the best Web framework in Node ecosystem.
+Node.js can serve large number of requests without blocking the main thread.
+Express.js is one of the best Web framework in Node.js ecosystem.

 I have chosen MongoDB document database because of it's flexible schema, scalability and simplicity.